marcv81/fan-control/README.md

 Configure the thermal zone, the hardware PWM, and the fan curve directly in `/usr/local/bin/fan_control.py`.

+The fan curve is
+- constant for temperatures lower than MIN_TEMP
+- constant for temperatures higher than MAX_TEMP
+- linear for temperatures between MIN_TEMP and MAX_TEMP

 Copy `fan-control.service` to `/etc/systemd/system/fan-control.service`.

 Configure systemd.